-The COVID-19 pandemic has ironically been very positive for the Portimão Circuit, which stepped up to host both Formula 1 and MotoGP at late notice in the second half of 2020.
-Both series return to the circuit in early 2021, along with WEC, which will stage it’s first race at the circuit in summer 2021.
+The COVID-19 pandemic was ironically very positive for the Portimão Circuit, which stepped up to host both Formula 1 and MotoGP at late notice in the second half of 2020.
+Both series returned to the circuit in early 2021, along with WEC, which staged its first race at the circuit in summer 2021.
 The Portimão Circuit lost it’s calendar slots for both Formula 1 and WEC in 2022, though the latter is returning to the circuit in 2023.

 - Check the circuit website for more upcoming events.

 Algarve International Circuit is located near the coast in the south west corner of Portugal.

 The closest airport to the circuit is Faro Airport (FAO), 80km or less than an hours’ drive to the east, which is a busy hub for holiday flights.
 EasyJet and Ryanair have the most connections from Europe to Faro Airport.

 Algarve International Circuit is located midway between the towns of Portimão and Lagos, both of which are around a 20-minute drive away.
 The circuit entrance is close to the A22 motorway, the main artery along the coastline in the Algarve region that connects to the A-49 motorway in southern Spain.
 The circuit is less than 3 hours’ drive (300km) from the Portuguese capital, Lisbon.